bricker/dbsync/README.markdown

 ### Caveats

 * The `merge` process doesn't clear out your database first.
 This is to improve performance.
 Therefore, any tables which you removed on the remote host won't be removed locally.
 To do a complete reset of your database, run `rake dbsync:reset`.
 This resets your database (`db:drop` and `db:create`), and then merges in the local file.
-* The test database isn't automatically updated when syncing to your development database.
+* Rails: the test database isn't automatically updated when syncing to your development database.
 After a `dbsync` and before you run tests, you'll need to run `rake db:test:prepare` to setup your database.
-* Your schema.rb isn't involed in `dbsync` at all.
+* Rails: your schema.rb isn't involed in `dbsync` at all.
 You need to manage it yourself.

 ### TODO